How can watching movies help us to heal and grow?

 and

-the Disney animation, Frozen, with themes of hidden and frozen, painful feelings, depression, perfectionism, suppressed potential, letting go of the false self, becoming real, female empowerment, relationships and love.
+• Frozen, with themes of hidden and frozen painful feelings, depression, perfectionism, suppressed potential, letting go of the false self, becoming real, female empowerment, relationships and love

 • decrease stress hormones through laughter

-• identify, regulate and heal emotions through cathartic crying
+• identify, regulate and process emotions through cathartic crying

-• explore our reactions to the characters and how they relate to those parts of ourselves that we like and dislike
+• explore our reactions to characters and how they reflect parts of ourselves we accept or reject

-• create a sense of healthy distance from our problems
+• create a healthy distance from our own difficulties

-• find a sense of positivity and hope
+• access a sense of hope and possibility

 • improve communication